retro-vault/mudap/README.md

 # idp-dbg

 `idp-dbg` is a cross-debugging toolchain for Z80 programs, intended for integration with Visual Studio Code on Linux.
-It supports the Microsoft Debug Adapter Protocol (DAP) and is compatible with the DeZog debugging extension.
+It supports the Microsoft Debug Adapter Protocol (DAP).
 The system is designed to provide future support for emulating the Iskra Delta Partner, an 8-bit computer developed by Iskra Delta in the 1980s.

 ## Features